-Bertha Kennedy has an adjusted enrolment of 227 students enrolled, which brings a utilization rate of 65% to the school for the 2020-2021 school year.
+Bertha Kennedy has an adjusted enrolment of 213 students enrolled, which brings a utilization rate of 61% (65% in 20-21) to the school for the 2020-2021 school year.

 The school is non-sprinklered.

 The school still operates with the original heating and ventilation system.